 So if you are going trick or treating, remember the following safety tips.

-Do – make sure there are enough adults to keep a close eye on them.
+- make sure there are enough adults to keep a close eye on them

-Do – check that children’s costumes have something brightly coloured or glow in the dark so that you can easily spot them.
+- check that children’s costumes have something brightly coloured or glow in the dark so that you can easily spot them

-Do – ensure that children’s Halloween costumes comply with European Regulations and have been flammability tested to the EN71 Standard.
+- ensure that children’s Halloween costumes comply with European Regulations and have been flammability tested to the EN71 Standard

-Do – Keep them away from candles and lit pumpkins and take plenty of torches or glow sticks to light the way.
+- keep them away from candles and lit pumpkins and take plenty of torches or glow sticks to light the way

-Do – encourage the kids to take wrapped sweets and make sure you are aware of any allergies before setting off.
+- encourage the kids to take wrapped sweets and make sure you are aware of any allergies before setting off

-Don’t – give sweets to your pets and be aware that they may be more nervous than usual.
+- give sweets to your pets and be aware that they may be more nervous than usual

-Don’t – bother people in houses where the lights are off and there are no Halloween decorations.
+- bother people in houses where the lights are off and there are no Halloween decorations

-Don’t – turn up without at least a couple of ‘tricks’ to play and remember to take buckets for the kids to collect their treats in.
+- turn up without at least a couple of ‘tricks’ to play!

-Mobiles should be charged (they can also be used as torches if need be) and, ideally, your teens shouldn’t be sharing their itinerary on Facebook or Snapchat.
+- mobiles should be charged (they can also be used as torches if need be)

-Above all, remind them that their personal safety comes first and prepare Mum or Dad’s taxi just in case you need to pick them up.
+- make sure Mum or Dad’s taxi is ready to go in case you need to pick them up.

 Will your kids be trick or treating this Halloween?